-Criteria for entering BA in Business Leadership programs:
+Criteria for Entering the BA in Business Leadership Program

-Students applying to enter the business program must apply after completing at least 57 hours.
+Students desiring to enter the BA in Business Leadership degree program must apply after completing at least 57 hours.
 The following requirements must be met:

-- Request assistance from the registrar in completing an application form - Cumulative grade point average must be at least 2.0 - Must have successfully completed the four professional core classes listed on the degree requirements page.
-Grade point average for those classes must be at least 2.5.
-These are the only classes within the Professional Core of the program that students may take before entering the program. - Must have completed at least 57 hours of the program.
+- Cumulative GPA of at least 2.0 - Successful completion of Introduction to Business, Principles of Marketing, Accounting I, and Business Ethics.
+GPA for those classes must be at least 2.5.
+These are the only classes within the Professional Core of the program that students may take before entering the program.